unic0rn/eezoterial/README.md

 I admire solarized theme, I really do.
 The amount of work that went into it, the readability it provides, it's all great.
 Except for one little detail: I just can't stand those colors in the long run.
 Even worse, I can't stand the light background it uses - it makes me wonder if I should get a latte or expect a sandstorm.
 Call it a personal preference, for me it's just too warm for a task like coding.

-So i've decided to abuse it.
+So I've decided to abuse it.
 The idea is simple: almost everything has a solarized theme (vim, vim-airline and so on).
-Also, everything that uses solarized theme under a terminal, should use the base16 colors.
+Also, everything that uses solarized theme under a terminal, should use the base16 colors defined by the solarized palette.
 Change terminal palette to something that at least remotely tries to follow the way solarized palette was built - everything should look properly while using solarized theme, it'll just look different.

 I also happen to like Google's [material palette] (<https://material.google.com/style/color.html#color-color-palette>), so I've used it (with the exception of darkest indigo and purple - I've made those even darker than their 900 variants).
 The cherry on top of the cake is the choice of indigo and purple for bright black and white/black and white, respectively (there's more purple, actually, and way more indigo), because those are the two most characteristic colors in the Mass Effect trilogy.
 Of course, I went mostly with their muted tones, because this is supposed to be low contrast theme, not something that will make your eyes bleed.
 Still, it sets the tone.

 solarized palette:

 ![solarized](/images/base16_solarized.png?raw=true)

 eezoterial palette:

 ![eezoterial](/images/base16_eezoterial.png?raw=true)

 #### screenshots ####